entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis qujingensis* is .
 > - The coding of *Xichonolepis wudingensis* is .

+> - The coding of *Songmingolepis conspicilatus* is ?.

 65. Posterior ventrolateral and posterior lateral plates: independent (0); fused to form (or replaced by) a single plate (1).
 > Young (1984, 1988), Character 13; Zhang and Young (1992), Character 7; Zhu (1996), Character 28; Jia *et al.* (2010), Character 42; Pan *et al.* (2018), Character 28; Wang and Zhu (2018), Character 65; Plax and Lukševičs (2023), Character 65; Luo *et al*.
 (2025), Character 65.